adfmb/shiny-flask-postgresql_app/README.md

 # sfp_app
-Shiny app with a Flask service backend and a Postgresql data base
+Shiny app with a Flask service backend and a Postgresql data base launched by Dockerfile's.